Inline edit blocks

 After turning that flag on, the link to Create a new block creates blocks inline to the parent ContentArea

-property, potentially creating a new version of the current content item.
+property, potentially creating a version of the current content item.

-The inline edit dialog box is designed to be simple while still letting editors edit the most common properties of a block.
+The inline edit dialog box is designed to be simple while letting editors edit a block's most common properties.

 Optimizely introduced the InlineBlockEditSettings

-configuration attribute so that you can apply it to your block content type and hide/show the Name
+configuration attribute so that you can apply it to your block content type and hide or show the Name

 and Categories

 properties.
-Additionally, you can also use this attribute to hide specific groups to make the editing form cleaner.
+You can also use this attribute to hide specific groups to make the editing form cleaner.

 The attribute contains three properties: